 Why Use a Budgeting App?

 The critical actions for effective budgeting are properly calculating expenses and consistently tracking spending.
 Human error or forgetfulness in calculations and monitoring purchases can nullify your budgeting efforts.
 A budgeting app will automate certain aspects of the process for you.
-Notifications and alerts can keep you on track, so you can maximize savings to use for paying off debt.
+Notifications and alerts can keep you on track, so you can maximize savings to use for debt management.

 Available Budgeting Apps

 Whether you’re on Android or Apple, there are apps available to take your budgeting to the next level.
 Here are our recommendations (in no particular order):